taralynn00/GVSU-Hackathon-Handbook/README.md

     When prompted, choose Yes to reboot the Pi.
 *(If not prompted, `run sudo reboot`.)*

+# IoT Foundational Concepts
+A quick guide to Time Libraries, Resistors, and Transistors in project design.

 ## Time Blurb about Time library
 In programming, the time library is used to manage and measure time-related tasks.
 It provides access to the computer’s system clock, allowing you to track the current time, measure how long code takes to run, pause execution, and format or convert timestamps.